harper233rf/thax-public/README.md

 ### Maintaining

-TheAlphaEpsilon, OverFloyd , fraazolini and Fleyr have contribuited on the dev repo and will help keep this updated
+TheAlphaEpsilon, OverFloyd, FraazT0 and Fleyr have contribuited on the dev repo and will help keep this updated

 ## Installing